Telestai-Project/telestai/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8766 for connections and services them.

-- RavenMiner : Generates telestais (if wallet is enabled).
+- TelestaiMiner : Generates telestais (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.